|

 the use of the word referee from any part of a URL.
 This is tantamount to

 giving the trademark holder unlimited rights to a common English word.
+In their arguments before ICANN, RightSports stated that there

 are other instances of the “e” usage.
 For example, eGolf is not affiliated

+with Golf magazine.
 Regardless of whether the magazine had a legitimate complaint,

 this court decision sends a chill throughout the intellectual property